pwrstudio/txtblock/whitepaper.md

 ## Introduction

-In this text we briefly outline a decentralized platform for publication and distribution of digital texts enabling persistent identification of clearly defined units of information.
-Through a strong cryptographic link between the identifier and the identified (a sort of digital fingerprint) the system is made tamper-proof and resistant to censorship.
+In this text we outline a decentralized platform for publication and distribution of digital texts.
+The purpose of the system is to enable long-term persistent identification of clearly defined units of information.
+Through a strong cryptographic link between the identifier and the identified (a digital fingerprint) the system is made tamper-proof and resistant to censorship.
 We see this proposal as one component of a movement towards a different internet.

-The system consists of a decentralized index, built on top of the [Ethereum] protocol and blockchain, a link to distributed storage system(s) and a client for reading and publishing.
+The system consists of three parts: a decentralized index, built on top of the [Ethereum] protocol and blockchain, a link to distributed storage system(s) and a client for reading and publishing.

-We would like to re-assert the idea of permanent publications in contrast to information that should be allowed to expire, as one tool in a fair system combining personal control of data with public interest.
+We would like to re-assert, re-construct, re-bind the category of permanent publications as complements to information that should be allowed to expire.

 ## Background

-What does the verb “to publish” mean in a time of hypercirculation?
+What does the verb “to publish” mean in a time of hyper circulation?
 According to the dictionary “publishing” is either the business of producing books and magazines or – secondarily and more broadly – the act of making something public and drawing attention to it.
-Whereas in the not so distant past this activity was a major enterprise requiring considerable resources it has for the last decade become an increasingly everyday activity.
+Whereas in the not so distant past this activity was a major enterprise requiring considerable resources it has for the last decade become an increasingly everyday, even unconscious, activity.
 The technology needed for making something public on a potentially global scale is now at most people’s fingertips and the line between private and public is effectively blurred.
-While the action of printing, binding and distributing a book is an unmistakable step from the private to the public sphere, many current publishing tools exist in a grey zone in-between.
+While the action of printing, binding and distributing a book is an unmistakable step from the private to the public sphere, many current publishing tools exist in a grey zone in-between or will actively hide the fact that we are involved in an acts of making-public.

 Is “publishing” then a anachronistic term best left behind in the age of paper?
 We believe there is a point in re-asserting the category of the “publication” – the creation of stable and clearly defined units of information as a complement to the ephemeral flow of everyday networked existence.

-We believe there is a need for long-term addressability of information: Addresses change, servers fail, companies go out of business.
+We believe there is a need for long-term addressability of information: addresses change, servers fail, companies go out of business.
 Schemes such as [Digital Object Identifier] or [Persistent uniform resource locator] and others have been implemented to come to terms with this.
 Most of them have depended on central points of authority – as well as failing to provide an attractive way of conceptualizing and visualizing the core feature of permanence to the general public.

-In addition there is the problem of increasingly centralized control of the published information.
+We consider it a problem that the control of published information is increasingly centralized.
 Stored by a few major players – forming the core asset of their business model: A resource to be analysed and mined for commercial value.
+Perhaps overshadowing the problem of how information is stored is the problem of how information is found.
+It is very hard to assert the fairness of the search tools we use – how can we know what we can not find?

 ## Proposal

-We propose a decentralized platform for publishing and distribution of digital texts enabling persistent identification of clearly defined units of information.
+We propose a decentralized platform for publishing and distribution of digital text.
+The purpose of the system is to enable long-term persistent identification of clearly defined units of information.

-A publication is distinguished from other forms of public information in that its author has decided that she wants this unit of information to be publicly available for all time.
+A publication is distinguished from other forms of public information in that its Author has decided that she wants this unit of information to be considered as a whole and publicly available for all time.

 The criteria we set up for what constitutes a publication are:
 - uniquely and persistently identifiable